EnterpriseDB/barman/doc/barman-cloud-backup-list.1.md

 : enable server-side encryption with the given method for the transfer.
   Allowed methods: `AES256` and `aws:kms`.

+--endpoint-url
+: override the default S3 URL construction mechanism by specifying an endpoint.

 # REFERENCES

 For Boto: